Morning Glory Zell-Ravenheart

-Morning Glory Zell-Ravenheart (May 27, 1948 – May 13, 2014), born as Diana Moore, subsequently known as Morning Glory Ferns, Morning Glory Zell and briefly Morning G'Zell, was an American community leader, author, and lecturer in Neopaganism, as well as a priestess of the Church of All Worlds.
+Morning Glory Zell-Ravenheart (May 27, 1948 – May 13, 2014), born as Diana Moore, subsequently known as Morning Glory Ferns, Morning Glory Zell and briefly Morning G'Zell, was an American community leader, writer, and lecturer in Neopaganism, as well as a priestess of the Church of All Worlds.
 An advocate of polyamory, she is credited with coining the word.
 With her husband Oberon Zell-Ravenheart, she designed deity images.

 Early life

-Diana Moore was born in 1948 in Long Beach, California, May 27, 1948.
+Diana Moore was born in Long Beach, California on May 27, 1948.
 She was raised an only child in a strict Christian household by her Pentecostal mother, though she switched from attending a Methodist church to a Pentecostal one around age 10–12.
 At age 14, she broke with Christianity after arguing with her Methodist minister grandfather that animals had souls and went to heaven.
 She was strongly influenced by the Sybil Leek book, Diary of a Witch, which she read during high school.
 At the age of 17, Diana began practicing witchcraft.
 At the age of 20, she changed her name to Morning Glory because she did not care for the chastity requirement demanded of followers of the goddess Diana.

 While en route to join a commune near Eugene, Oregon, in 1969, Morning Glory met a hitchhiker named Gary Ferns who joined her.
 The two were soon married, and the next year, she gave birth to a daughter whom she named Rainbow.
 As a mother, she was known as Morning Glory Ferns.
 Although Gary and Morning Glory conducted an open marriage, the union was broken when she met Timothy Zell after he gave the 1973 keynote speech at Gnosticon in Minnesota.
 Morning Glory divorced Gary and brought her daughter to St. Louis, Missouri, to live with Zell.
-Morning Glory and Zell married at the Gnosticon of Easter 1974, the well-attended ceremony performed by Archdruid Isaac Bonewits and High Priestess Carolyn Clark.
+Morning Glory and Zell married at the Gnosticon of Easter 1974; the ceremony was performed by Archdruid Isaac Bonewits and High Priestess Carolyn Clark.